Christmas Season is Truffle Season

 Bucket List Goals

 Truffles are extremely difficult to cultivate.
 Efforts have been made outside Europe, which helps supply truffles year-round, but Europe’s harvest remains quite unique.
-Due to their short shelf life, expiring after seven days and deteriorating in quality from the moment they are picked, truffles are definitely best enjoyed at or nearest to their source.
+Truffles also expire quickly, after seven days and deteriorate in quality from the moment they are picked.
+Due to their short shelf life, truffles are definitely best enjoyed at or nearest to their source.

 Truffle hunting takes place year-round throughout Southern Europe.
 However, for a once-in-a-lifetime, bucket-list-worthy experience, visit Alba before Christmas, or Perigord in January or February to truly appreciate this delicacy.